Are you thinking of living in Brentwood?

 When you move to a new area, it is suggested that you gather a good knowledge of the prices you will be paying for food, particularly when eating out.

 With a wide varied of choices prices may vary across different locations.

-As a general summary, these are the prices you can expect to pay for food when living in Basildon (Numbeo.)
+As a general summary, these are the prices you can expect to pay for food when in Brentwood (Numbeo.)